You can also go to The Alaska Legal Resource Center or search the entire website.

 (D) home and community-based services under a waiver approved by the federal government are either not available to them under this chapter or would be inappropriate for them;

 (12) disabled persons, as described in 42 U.S.C.
-1396a(a)(10)(A)(ii)(XIII), who are in families whose income, as determined under applicable federal regulations or guidelines, is less than 250 percent of the official poverty line applicable to a family of that size according to the federal Office of Management and Budget, and who, but for earnings in excess of the limit established under 42 U.S.C.
+1396a(a)(10)(A)(ii)(XIII), who are in families whose income, as determined under applicable federal regulations or guidelines, is less than 250 percent of the official poverty line applicable to a family of that size according to the United States Department of Health and Human Services, and who, but for earnings in excess of the limit established under 42 U.S.C.
 1396d(q)(2)(B), would be considered to be individuals with respect to whom a supplemental security income is being paid under 42 U.S.C.
 1381 - 1383c; a person eligible for assistance under this paragraph who is not eligible under another provision of this section shall pay a premium or other cost-sharing charges according to a sliding fee scale that is based on income as established by the department in regulations;

-(13) persons under age 19 who are not covered under (a) of this section and whose household income does not exceed
+(13) persons under 19 years of age who are not covered under (a) of this section and whose household income does not exceed 175 percent of the federal poverty line as defined by the United States Department of Health and Human Services and revised under 42 U.S.C.
+9902(2);

 (15) persons who have been diagnosed with breast or cervical cancer and who are eligible for coverage under 42 U.S.C.
 1396a(a)(10)(A)(ii)(XVIII).